-- Create a program on repl called Review 3. - Ask the user for a number (x) - Ask the user for a second number (y) that is smaller than the first number - If it is not smaller, start over - Use one or more try/except structures to make sure that the user is actually entering a numbers for x and y above. - Once you have the two numbers, make a for loop go from 1 to x - Report all numbers less than x that are evenly divisible by y - Report the count of how many numbers were found like this: "There are 6 numbers smaller than 43 divisible by 7" - Finally, use the following list variable (copy it out of this PDF) to create output that looks like the output shown below.
+- Create a program on repl called Review 3. - Ask the user for a number (use the variable name "number") - Ask the user for a second number (use the variable name "divisor") that is smaller than the first number - If it is not smaller, start over - Use one or more try/except structures to make sure that the user is actually entering numbers for number and divisor above. - Once you have the two numbers, make a for loop go from 1 to number - Report all numbers less than number that are evenly divisible by divisor - Report the count of how many numbers were found like this: "There are 6 numbers smaller than 43 divisible by 7" - Finally, use the following list variable (copy it out of this PDF) to create output that looks like the output shown below.
 Hint: you will use a for loop, and a print call.